lmullen/lincolnmullen.com/content/bio/index.md

 of Religion and American Culture.

 His wife, [Abby Mullen](https://abbymullen.org), is a historian at the U.S.
 Naval Academy.
-They have two children.
+They have two children and live in Annandale, Virginia.